min2ha/ukwa-site/content/target/68864/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The:  British MPs outraged at 'repulsive' Trump broadside against May

 Some questioned whether US president should meet Queen after holding Brexit deal hostage and suggesting an alternative PM